Security & Privacy · Reference

 SOC 2 Type II

 Attestation that controls are operating effectively over a continuous period.
-This is the report most enterprise security teams will ask for.
+The report most enterprise security teams will ask for.

 SOC 1 (SSAE 18)

-Attestation of controls over financial reporting, relevant where RARS sits in workflows producing client financial work product.
+Controls over financial reporting, relevant where Poliglot sits in workflows producing client financial work product.

 PlannedTarget Q2 2027